 Anyway, in Rochester, NY in 1854, Emma Moore went missing.
 Left home one night and simply disappeared.
 She was a single, 37 year old seamstress who had a loving family, a good job, some money of her own, and no reason to leave town without letting her family know where she went.

 Her disappearance stunned the community, and for months afterwards thousands of citizens met nightly to coordinate a search for her – since the Mayor and police refused to believe she’d come to harm or investigate her disappearance.
-(In fact, she disappeared in November of 1854 and it took until February of 1855 before an official police reward was offered.)

 Then in March of 1855, the body of Emma Moore was found, frozen in the river.
 When the coroner examined her body, he found she was six months pregnant.